 Member Country Activities for Mexico

 México is one of 24 countries in the world with more than 1,000 MW of installed wind power.
 In 2014, México added 634 MW of new wind power to the existing 1,917 MW installed, bringing the total to 2,551 MW.
 This wind energy comes from 1,200 turbines over 31 wind farms located in Oaxaca, Baja California, Chiapas, Jalisco, Tamaulipas, San Luis Potosí and Nuevo León regions.
 México’s largest wind energy resource is found in the Isthmus of Tehuantepec in the state of Oaxaca.
 Average annual wind speeds in this region range from 7–10 m/s, measured at 30 m above the ground.
 It is estimated that more than 6,000 MW of wind power could be commercially tapped there.
 Using reliable and efficient wind turbines in this region could lead to annual capacity factors around 40%.
-The Mexican states of Baja California, Chiapas, and Tamaulipas, are emerging as the next wind energy deployment regions in México.
-Read the entire report here.